mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 * Install and configure Asterisk on _sipace_.
 See the `asterisk/README.md` file for detailed instructions.
 * Install and connect the _BusyLight_ device (if available) to the agent computer:
   * Connect the USB BusyLight to the agent computer.
-  * See the [obusylight](../../obusylight/) folder for instructions on deploying the BusyLight server program on the agent computer.
+  * See the [obusylight/README.md](../../obusylight/README.md) file for instructions on deploying the BusyLight server program on the agent computer.

 ## ACE Direct Reboot Checklist